koliveira15/nx-sonarqube/README.md

 ![graph](https://i.ibb.co/whmZkm2/graph.png)

-To analyze "app-one", we need to know the project's dependencies.
-Using the Nx project graph, we see that this project has three dependencies, two static and one implicit.
+To analyze project "app", we need to know the its dependencies and sub-dependencies.
+Using the Nx project graph, we see that this project has five dependencies, four static and one implicit.
 With this information, the plugin gathers the source and coverage paths for the analysis.

 Sources: